CarlosNatanael/PyCheevos/models/readme.md

 - `add_leaderboard(leaderboard)`: Registers a leaderboard object.
 - `add_rich_presence(rp)`: Registers the Rich Presence object.
 - `save(path=None)`: Exports `[ID]-User.txt` and `[ID]-Rich.txt`.
-    - If `path` is not provided, defaults to an `output/` folder in the project root.
+    - If `path` is not provided, defaults to an `output/` folder next to the script file.
 #

 ### 2. **Achievement**